Bangladesh

 • Afterwards, the trip takes us to Mahasthangar.
 This is the earliest urban archaeological site so far discovered in Bangladesh.

-• When you walk through the thick handmade brick walls of The Citadel, you will feel a nostalgic step back in time.
+• When you walk through the thick, handmade brick walls of The Citadel, you will feel a nostalgic step back in time.

-Accommodation | Hotel at Bogra
+Accommodation | Hotel in Bogra

-4. December 10 | Saturday
+4. December 10 | Thursday

 A Day of Archaeology | Bogra to Rajshahi